citp/privacy-policy-historical/f/fy/fyr/fyretv.com.md

 **Accuracy of Personal Information in Your Account**

-You can review the accuracy of the personal information in your account records online (go to My Account on this Web site) or by contacting Customer Service at Call Customer Service at 1.888.FYRETV.0 If you believe any of your information is in error, you may contact Customer Service to correct the information you believe is in error.
+You can review the accuracy of the personal information in your account records online (go to My Account on this Web site) or by contacting Customer Service at support@fyretv.com.
+If you believe any of your information is in error, you may contact Customer Service to correct the information you believe is in error.
 If you believe Wreal received information about you in error or through the wrongdoing of a third party, contact Customer Service and Wreal will reasonably respond to your requests to change, delete or alter the information.

 **Updating this Policy**